 Now, choose the Spark | Scala in the dropdown for the kernels and in the cell type/paste in –

 You can also view the "Cell Options" when you click on the options icon below –

-Click Run and you should see the Spark Application being started and this will create the Spark session as spark and will define the HelloWorld object.
+Click Run.
+The Spark application starts creates the Spark session as spark and defines the HelloWorld object.

 The Notebook should look similar to the following image.

-Module not found error.
+Module not found is returned.
 If your package exists, then you will not get the error.